-As mentioned in our previous blog post, COGS should be recorded in the same period as the revenue it generated, in accordance with the matching principle and accrual basis of accounting.
+As mentioned in our previous blog post about Costs of Goods Sold, COGS should be recorded in the same period as the revenue it generated, in accordance with the matching principle and accrual basis of accounting.
 ASC 606 requires companies to apply the 5-step revenue recognition principle to transactions with customers and directs companies to recognize revenue when earned.
 For e-commerce companies, both revenue and COGS must be recognized when the product has shipped.

 This sounds simple in theory, but is difficult in practice as many e-commerce companies have business models that involve other parties.
 For instance, many e-commerce companies leverage a dropshipping business model, in which the company relies on external vendors to fulfill customer orders instead of holding inventory onhand.
 Many retailers prefer this business model because they do not wish to bog down their balance sheet with inventory that is quickly obsolete.
 While the customer does business directly with the e-commerce company, the 3rd-party fulfillment company must source and ship products to customers on behalf of the e-commerce company.

 The challenge for accountants begins with the fulfillment phase as they start to lose control of the timing of the shipment.
 Shipment date is a critical datapoint to e-commerce accountants because that is when revenue and COGS can be recognized.

 To ensure revenue and COGS are reported in an accurate and timely manner, accounting must collaborate cross-functionally with the supply chain team – the liaison between the company and its various suppliers.
 Sources like dashboards, real-time processing, and integration with vendors’ systems allow e-commerce companies some visibility into customer orders statuses.